-\subsubsection{3.2.2 Results}
+\subsubsection{Results}

-Table \ref{table2} shows that DeepSeek-R1 output performs other models in terms of average correlation score and the percentage of correlation score exceeding 0.2.
-According to subsequent experiments in the simulation section, neuron behaviors represented by explanations above this threshold are deemed interpretable by humans.
+Table \ref{table2} shows that \texttt{DeepSeek-R1} outperforms other models in terms of average correlation score and the percentage of correlation score exceeding 0.2.
+According to subsequent experiments in the simulation section, feature behaviors represented by explanations above this threshold are deemed interpretable by humans.
 The correlation score in this experiment is within a reasonable range comparable to previous work \cite{lieberum2024gemmascopeopensparse}.
-Surprisingly, when QwQ-32B is tasked with interpreting code data activation samples, its responses exhibit significant confusion, characterized by the repetition of meaningless phrases, garbled output, and random responses, ultimately hindering its effectiveness in completing the task.
+Surprisingly, when \texttt{QwQ-32B} is tasked with interpreting code data activation samples, its responses exhibit significant confusion, characterized by the repetition of meaningless phrases, garbled output, and random responses.

-\subsection{3.3 Segment-level Simulation Methods}
+\subsection{Segment-level Simulation Methods}

-\subsubsection{3.3.1 Settings}
+\subsubsection{Settings}

-In this section, we compare existing simulation methods.
-We conduct experiments on layer 17 of Qwen2.5-3B-Instruct, with 1058 safe-related neurons, and use QwQ-32B for simulation.
-For every neuron, we sample 20 data from each activation bin of activations, if available.
+In this section we compare existing simulation methods.
+We conduct experiments on layer 17 of \texttt{Qwen2.5-3B-Instruct}, with 1058 safe-related features, and use \texttt{QwQ-32B} for simulation.
+For every feature, we sample 20 data from each activation bin of activations, if available.

-The methods we evaluate include: 1) {\textit{All at once}}: present each token in a `token\textless tab\textgreater unknown' format within a single prompt, and then examines the logits for the unknown tokens to calculate a predicted activation as the probabilities weighted sum over token 0 to 10; 2) {\textit{Token-level simulation}}: present each token in a `token\textless tab\textgreater unknown' format, but the predicted activation is directly obtained from the LRM's output; 3) {\textit{Segment-level simulation}}: the original query is split into several segments, and the LRM is queried to determine whether each segment is activated or not.
+The methods we evaluate include: 1) {\textit{All at once}}: present each token in a `\texttt{token\textless tab\textgreater unknown}' format within a single prompt, and then examines the logits for the unknown tokens to calculate a predicted activation as the probabilities weighted sum over token 0 to 10; 2) {\textit{Token-level simulation}}: present each token in a `\texttt{token\textless tab\textgreater unknown}' format, but the predicted activation is directly obtained from the LRM's output; 3) {\textit{Segment-level simulation}}: the original query is split into $n$ segments, and the LRM is instructed to determine whether each segment is activated or not.
 For the remainder of this section, we refer to these two primary methods as \textit{TLS} and \textit{SLS}, respectively.

-We also collect token-level human-labeled activations for randomly selected 200 neurons, which serve as the ground truth for simulation results.
-Metrics we use are the correlation coefficient (Pearson $r$ and Kendall $\tau$) with human-labeled CorrScore.
+We also collect token-level human-labeled activations for randomly selected 200 features, which serve as the ground truth for simulation results.
+Metrics we use are the correlation coefficient (Pearson $r$ and Kendall $\tau$) with human-labeled \textit{CorrScore}.
 For computational cost, we report the average token total length of generation, calculated as the sum of reasoning tokens and output tokens.

-\subsubsection{3.3.2 Results}
+\subsubsection{Results}